CChenLi/integer_convert/README.md

 - This project recognizes Chinese characters in a image file and convert them into Arabic numerals
 Check [demo.ipynb](https://github.com/CChenLi/integer_convert/blob/main/demo.ipynb) for the whole process
-- Future work: to handel rotated input, use Spectral Clustering for number seperation.
+- Future work: to handle rotated input, use Spectral Clustering for number seperation.
 Define the similarity matrix with gaussian kernal and run the K-mean on the eigenspace.

 ### Prerequisites